Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BmfHjF5edC4.md

 ### Transcript

-> do you see my detonator okay i don't recognize your name necessarily but i definitely saw a like life-sized detonator that someone made on twitter if that was you alligator that was amazing very impressive yeah i loved it good job man
+> do you see my detonator okay I don't recognize your name necessarily but I definitely saw a like life-sized detonator that someone made on twitter if that was you alligator that was amazing very impressive yeah I loved it good job man